Making Meaning from Data in Citrix Analytics

 The challenge

-In early versions of the product:
+The early versions of the product had:

-Reports lacked actionable context for decision-making.
+Reports were detailed but lacked actionable context to support decision-making.

 What I did

-Step 1: Turning Search into a Power Tool
+Step 1: Supercharging Search

 My solution